 The Company currently operates six casinos: five on real estate that we own or lease and one located within a hotel owned by a third party.
 We are currently constructing our seventh property, Chamonix Casino Hotel ("Chamonix"), adjacent to our existing Bronco Billy's Casino and Hotel in Cripple Creek, Colorado.
 We are also designing our permanent American Place casino destination, which will be built adjacent to a temporary facility that we opened in February 2023, named The Temporary by American Place ("The Temporary").
-We intend to operate The Temporary until the opening of the permanent American Place facility.
 Additionally, we benefit from seven permitted sports wagering "skins" - three in Colorado, three in Indiana, and one in Illinois.
 Other companies operate or will operate these online sports wagering websites under their brands, paying us a percentage of revenues, as defined, subject to annual minimum amounts.